-Many lawn and garden experts agree that you should apply a pre emergent herbicide in late Winter/early Spring and also in Late Fall.
+When to apply pre-emergent in Texas?
+Many lawn and garden experts agree that you should apply a pre emergent herbicide in late winter/early Spring and also in late fall.
 Texas weather is usually warmer in February than most other states in the US.

 Proper fertilization, mowing, irrigation and soil aerating are all important factors creating a dense lawn, however sometimes weather events are beyond your control.
 This can cause the lawn to thin out or become over watered.